runtimeverification/mir-semantics-compiletest/README.md

 This suite consists of single-file Rust programs taken from [the Rust compiler](https://github.com/rust-lang/rust/tree/master/tests/ui)'s test suite and their [MIR](https://github.com/rust-lang/rfcs/blob/master/text/1211-mir.md) representations generated using `rustc`.

+## How to use tests

+Expected result of running a test case is determined by the [header commands](https://rustc-dev-guide.rust-lang.org/tests/ui.html#controlling-passfail-expectations) in the source code.

 ## Creating MIR files

 By default, all the MIR files are created using the following command: